November 22, 2024 - DataVisor

 Detecting fraud ring activity requires sophisticated detection capabilities, including:

-2. Feature engineering – Transforming raw data into risk indicators for fraud detection.
-This process includes consolidating various data sources into a standardized format and developing new fraud signals that can enhance detection capabilities.
+Transforming raw data points into risk indicators for fraud detection.
+This process automates the process of consolidating various data sources into a standardized format and developing new fraud signals that can enhance detection capabilities.

 One leading ecommerce company faced a critical challenge when a well-orchestrated fraud ring infiltrated its platform.
 Initially focusing on account takeovers, they utilized dark web data to access dormant user accounts before mass registering fake accounts to facilitate larger-scale financial fraud.
 Once the ecommerce company detected these patterns, they pieced together the fraud ring’s activities and took action against associated accounts.